- Registration & Payment

 - Can Pupil Referral Units and Special Schools participate?

-Unfortunately, we are not able to offer it to Special Schools and PRUs at this time.
+Unfortunately, we are not able to offer the pupil survey to PRUs, APs and Special Schools at this time.

-- What do the schools get for £300?
-Is it just the survey?
+- What do the schools get?
+Is it just the pupil survey?

 Schools get the following: